Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 After a DUI arrest, law enforcement will generally take your California driver's license and provide you with a pink temporary license.

-According to the information provided, this temporary license is typically valid for 30 days.
+This temporary license is typically valid for 30 days.

 Requesting a DMV Administrative Per Se Hearing